 Kaizen continues to focus its activities on exploring the Pinaya Copper-Gold Project ("Pinaya") in Peru.
-As announced on January 13, 2020, a 1,500 metre diamond drill program has commenced at Pinaya to test three new porphyry/skarn prospects located adjacent to the existing Pinaya Mineral Resource.
+As announced on March 23, 2020 (and originally announced on January 13, 2020), Kaizen completed planned diamond drilling totaling 1,946 meters at Pinaya to test three new porphyry/skarn prospects located close to the existing Pinaya Mineral Resource, the results of which were announced on July 7, 2020, and are described in the 'Exploration Activities' section of this MD&A.

+On September 29, 2020, Kaizen announced it had restarted exploration activities at its 100%-owned Aspen Grove Project ("Aspen Grove") in British Columbia.
 The Company's remaining portfolio of exploration properties, all of which are located in Canada, remain inactive at this time.

 The Company continues to seek additional project opportunities, primarily in the Americas, the entry costs to which are as-yet undetermined.
-As such, management will continue to assess the cost of exploration programs at Pinaya and may revise the scope of planned programs.
-Although funding for the current drill program at Pinaya has been provided by HPX TechCo Inc. ("HPX") (see financing agreement with HPX below), future planned exploration drilling programs at Pinaya are dependent on completion of equity financings or loans.
+As such, management will continue to assess the cost of exploration programs at Aspen Grove and Pinaya and may revise the scope of planned programs.
+Although funding for the completed drill program at Pinaya in the first quarter of 2020 was obtained from HPX TechCo Inc. ("HPX"), future planned exploration activities at Aspen Grove and Pinaya are dependent on completion of further equity financings or loans.